-For years, I have searched for the “perfect solution” to plan and manage my time better.
-I am always on the hunt for new ways to improve productivity, while reducing the amount of effort it takes to stay on track.
-I’ve read many books from the leading experts, and they all offer advice that seems ridiculously rational and irrefutable.
-But, knowing something and practicing it are two different things.
-Just look at how many gym memberships gather dust a month or two after New Years.
+For years, I searched for the perfect solution to plan and manage my time better and was always on the hunt for new ways to improve productivity.
+I’ve read dozens of books by leading experts, and they all offered great advice that seems simple and obvious.
+But knowing something and doing it are two different things.
+Just look at how many gym memberships gather dust a month or two after New Year's day!

-The simple conclusion I’ve come to is that there is no time management “silver bullet.”
-It takes different thought processes, behaviors and tools all working together to achieve and sustain better results.
-What works for me is a melting pot of great ideas from others and lots of experimenting.
-I’m not knocking on Utopia’s door quite yet, but the tips outlined below have significantly helped.
+The simple conclusion I’ve reached is that there is no “silver bullet” when it comes to time management.
+It takes different thinking, behaviors, and tools, all working together to achieve and sustain results.
+What works for me is a melting pot of smart ideas from others and lots of experimenting.
+Although it's always a work-in-progress, the tips below have significantly helped me improve.

-#2 – Use a Tool to Manage Your Process
+#2 - Use a Tool to Manage the Process

 Once you have a process that “feels” right, you need a management tool for the day-to-day execution.
-Whether it’s sticky notes on a wall, MS Project or a SaaS offering like Teamwork (my personal choice), find a tool that works best for you in prioritizing, scheduling and managing your activities.
+Whether it’s sticky notes on a wall, calendars, MS Project, or an online offering like Teamwork (my personal choice), find a tool that works best for you in prioritizing, scheduling, and managing your activities.
 Having visuals, everything in one place, and automated reminders are important features to consider.

 #3 - Prioritize and Break Down Activities

-An essential building block of any time management system is identifying the critical activities that: 1) need to be done first and 2) are most relevant and impactful.
-I still like the Stephen Covey “First Things First” way of thinking about this.
-Another helpful resource may be our simple 5-Step Planning Model.
+An essential building block of any time management system is identifying the critical activities that: 1) need to be done first, and 2) are most relevant and impactful.
+I still like Stephen Covey's “First Things First” way of thinking about this.
+Another resource that may help is my simple 5-Step Planning Model.

 #4 - Be Realistic About Time

 Learn from your past and get precise about how long your activities take to complete.
-The more accurate you are, the more efficient the process becomes.
-Don’t forget to include time allocations for personal, family, learning, travel, exercise and other activities that will impact your work schedule.
-These are important parts of life and don’t go away simply because you have a lot going on at the office.
+The more accurate you are, the better the process becomes.
+Don’t forget to include time allocations for personal time, family, learning, travel, exercise, and other activities that will impact your work schedule.
+These are essential parts of life, and they don't simply go away because you have a lot going on at the office.

-When planning my day, I like to leave at least a 25% “buffer” for the unexpected.
+When planning my day, I like to include a 30% “buffer” for the unexpected.
 This unscheduled time is useful for new tasks that take longer than anticipated.
-It can also account for the interruptions that occur during an average day (urgent emails or calls that need a response for example.)
-Let’s face it, the world doesn’t operate on your calendar and cutting your planning too thin each day will end up being discouraging because you will seldom complete your list.
+It also accounts for interruptions that happen during an average day (urgent emails or calls that need a response, for example.)
+Let’s face it; the world doesn’t operate around your calendar.
+Cutting your planning too thin each day will end up being discouraging since you will seldom achieve your daily goals.

 #6 - Offload, Delegate, and Outsource

 After breaking down your activities in Tip #3 – look at all the “non-core” activities that are repetitive.
 Determine what parts of these tasks can be done by someone else – either on your team or within your organization.
 If you don’t have the staff, assess what tasks can realistically and cost-effectively be outsourced and do it!
-Always be asking the question in your planning process “who can do this instead of me?”
+When analyzing your workload, always ask the question, “who can do this instead of me?”

 #7 – Be Disciplined and Persistent